rhaiscript/book/src/rust/getters-setters.md

 Property getters and setters are mainly intended for [custom types].

-Any getter or setter function registered for [object maps] is simply _ignored_ because the get/set calls will be interpreted as properties on the [object maps].
+Any getter or setter function registered for [object maps] is simply _ignored_ because the get/set syntax will be interpreted as access to properties on the [object maps].

 Examples